learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

     correct: true
   - answer: "d.\tParticipants are provided with melatonin which may help them sleep more"
     correct: false
-- !Structured
-  question: "10.\tIn terms of operational definitions, what does it mean to say that researchers use “converging operations” in the measurement of psychological constructs?"
+- question: "10.\tIn terms of operational definitions, what does it mean to say that researchers use “converging operations” in the measurement of psychological constructs?"
   answers:
   - answer: "a.\tThey use more than one operational definition to get a better estimate of the construct"
     correct: true